josephlou5/codepost-powertools/README.md

 - `-i`/`--instances`: Whether to count instances of rubric comments.
 Default is `False`.

 ### sheet_to_rubric.py
-Imports a codePost rubric from a Google Sheet.
-Replaces the entire rubric on codePost.

-Command-line arguments:
-- `course_period`: The period of the COS126 course to import to.
-- `sheet_name`: The name of the sheet to pull the rubrics from.
-- `num_assignments`: The number of assignments to get from the sheet.
-Default is ALL.
-- `-t`/`--testing`: Whether to run as a test.
-Default is `False`.
-  - If running as a test and `num_assignments` is not given, `num_assignments` is set to `1`.
-- `-o`/`--override`: Whether to override rubrics of assignments if submissions exist.
-Default is `False`.

-### sheet_to_rubric_names.py
 Imports a codePost rubric from a Google Sheet, using the `name` field of rubric comments to account for updates.

 Command-line arguments: